Your Guide to a Durable Power of Attorney in CA

 Your agent owes you a fiduciary duty, the highest standard of care recognized by law.
 This includes the duty of loyalty (acting in your best interest, not their own), the duty of care (making prudent decisions), and the duty to keep your property separate from their own.

 Your agent must maintain complete and accurate records of all transactions conducted on your behalf.
 This includes receipts, bank statements, investment records, and any other documentation related to your financial affairs.
+These same obligations apply to agents serving under trust administration in California.

 Your agent must follow any specific instructions you included in the DPOA.
 If the document limits their authority to certain transactions, they cannot exceed those boundaries.